pbouffar/sgw_zitadel_prototype/README.md

 ## application.yml

-This file will configure your application as an OAuth 2.0 Resource Server.
+The `application.yml` file configures the Spring Boot application's behavior, primarily focusing on its roles as an OAuth 2.0 Resource Server and an OAuth 2.0 Client:

+*   **`server.port`**: Specifies the port number on which the Spring Boot application's web server will listen for incoming HTTP requests (e.g., `8090`).

-The file specifies the `issuer-uri` which is the base URL of your OAuth 2.0 Authorization Server, which issues the JWTs.
-Spring Security will use this URI to discover the JWKS (JSON Web Key Set) endpoint and validate the incoming JWTs. http://localhost:8080 is the actual `issuer-uri` of your Zitadel Authorization Server.
+*   **`spring.security.oauth2.resourceserver.jwt.issuer-uri`**: Defines the base URL of the OAuth 2.0 Authorization Server (Zitadel) that issues JWTs (JSON Web Tokens).
+Spring Security uses this URI to discover the Authorization Server's public keys (via JWKS endpoint) for local validation of incoming JWTs. `http://localhost:8080` is the actual `issuer-uri` of the Zitadel Authorization Server.

-The file also specifies the `introspection-uri` and credentials to perform opaque access token validation via the Authorization Server’s introspection API.
+*   **`spring.security.oauth2.resourceserver.opaquetoken.introspection-uri`**: Specifies the URL of the OAuth 2.0 Authorization Server's (Zitadel) introspection endpoint (RFC 7662).
+This is where the application sends opaque (non-JWT) access tokens to determine their active status and retrieve associated claims.

+*   **`spring.security.oauth2.resourceserver.opaquetoken.client-id`**: The client ID used by this Resource Server application (SGW Mock) to authenticate itself when making requests to the Authorization Server's (Zitadel) introspection endpoint.

+*   **`spring.security.oauth2.resourceserver.opaquetoken.client-secret`**: The client secret used by this Resource Server application (SGW Mock) to authenticate itself when making requests to the Authorization Server's (Zitadel) introspection endpoint.

+*   **`spring.security.oauth2.client.registration.so-mock-client.provider`**: Links this client registration to a defined OAuth 2.0 provider configuration (e.g., `so-mock-client`), specifying which Authorization Server (Zitadel) to use for obtaining tokens.

+*   **`spring.security.oauth2.client.registration.so-mock-client.client-id`**: The client ID of this application, as registered with the Authorization Server (Zitadel), used when SGW Mock acts as an OAuth 2.0 client to request access tokens for downstream APIs (i.e SO Mock APIs).

+*   **`spring.security.oauth2.client.registration.so-mock-client.client-secret`**: The client secret of this application, as registered with the Authorization Server (Zitadel), used when it acts as an OAuth 2.0 client to request access tokens.

+*   **`spring.security.oauth2.client.registration.so-mock-client.authorization-grant-type`**: Specifies the OAuth 2.0 grant type this client will use to obtain tokens; for service-to-service communication, this is typically `client_credentials`.

+*   **`spring.security.oauth2.client.registration.so-mock-client.scope`**: A list of requested permissions or scopes that this client application needs to obtain in its access token to successfully call protected resources on another (downstream) API (i.e SO Mock APIs).

+*   **`spring.security.oauth2.client.provider.my-auth-server.issuer-uri`**: The base URL of the Authorization Server (Zitadel) that provides OAuth 2.0 services (like token issuance and introspection) for the SO Mock application when it acts as an OAuth 2.0 client.

 ## SecurityConfig.java